ax.plot

 Returns: List of RangeParameters.

-ax.plot.helper.infer_is_relative(model: ModelBridge, metrics: List[str], non_constraint_rel: bool) Dict[str, bool][source]
+ax.plot.helper.infer_is_relative(model: ModelBridge, metrics: list[str], non_constraint_rel: bool) dict[str, bool][source]

 Determine whether or not to relativize a metric.